Apple Watch vs Garmin: Which is better?

 People will often assume you’re wearing a Garmin if you own any clearly enthusiast-level fitness watch.
 But there’s nothing in the Garmin line-up as recognizable or iconic as an Apple Watch.

 Garmin also makes far wider use of practical but prosaic “resin” plastics in almost all of its watches.
 Apple’s Watch, even the Watch SE, is a self-consciously luxury product.
-Lower-end models are aluminum.
-Higher-end Series 8 watches have a steel casing.
-Plastic is more-or-less banished.
+The Series 10 comes in Aluminium or Titanium, with no Stainless Steel models left.

-The Apple Watch Ultra has a titanium shell — super tough and super light.
+The Apple Watch Ultra is only available with a titanium shell — super tough and super light, but a little more chunky than the base version.

 Sure, there are aluminum, steel and titanium Garmin watches too.
-But nothing is quite as slick as the Apple Watch design.
+But nothing is quite as slick as the Apple Watch design, although there's definitely an argument to be made that as instantly-recognizable as Apple's wearable has become, it's a little dull.

 Garmin Vs Apple Watch